qlik-oss/homebrew-taps/README.md

 ```
 brew tap qlik-oss/taps
 ```
-After the tap is tapped, you can easily install any formula present in this repo, e.g. corectl:
+After the tap is tapped, you can easily install any formula present in this repo, corectl or qlik-cli:
 ```
 brew install qlik-corectl
+brew install qlik-cli
 ```
 And voilà!
 It is installed.

+## Devs
+Check out the [publish.go](./publish.go) and [publish.sh](./publish.sh) files to see how to publish from private repositories.